MDeLuise/plant-it/online-resources/documentation/docs/features.md

 ![](assets/species-1.png){ align=left; loading=lazy; style="height:600px;"}
 ![](assets/edit-species.png){ align=left; loading=lazy; style="height:600px;"}

 To modify an existing species, tap the search icon in the bottom bar, enter the species name, and select it.
 Next, click the edit icon in the bottom appbar of the window, make the necessary updates, and then click the floating "Save" button.
 The species will be updated.
-If it originated from the Trefle service, a new custom species will be generated, and all plants linked to the Trefle species will be associated with the new one.
+If it originated from the FloraCodex service, a new custom species will be generated, and all plants linked to the FloraCodex species will be associated with the new one.
 If it was already a custom species, it will be straightforwardly updated.

 ### Remove existing species
 To delete a species, it must be a custom one.
 Tap the search icon in the bottom bar, enter the species name, and select it.
 Next, click the trash icon in the bottom appbar of the window,.
 Please be aware that this action will also delete all linked plants associated with the species.